weaverbel/intro-computational-thinking/content/3-lesson.md

 Job done.

+Each part of the sequence would need to be individually coded.
+The good thing is that programmers can adapt code that others have already used to do similar tasks.
+This is where *pattern matching* comes in - finding similar code that can be adapted.

 --------

 #### Branching code

-However, programming rarely works in a linear fashion.
-Usually, code includes branching so that differwent pathways can be taken depending on the conditions being met or not met, e.g. a Yes/No decision.
+However, most programming rarely works in a linear fashion.
+Code generally includes branching so that different pathways can be taken, depending on conditions being met or not met, e.g., different responses to a Yes/No decision, as in the example here.

 {% include figure.html img="workflow.png" alt="Branching code" caption="Branching code" width="90%" %}